unswexplains/unswexplains.github.io/c25085f20431/content.md

 Not in favour         0%
 ```

+In neither case is the proportion the same as the proportion of all Australians.
+So the sample is not representative of the population.
+It doesn't matter who you choose - the proportion of the sample will be either 100% or 0%.
+So a sample of one person will never be representative (even if it's chosen without bias).

-What if you choose two people at random?
+What if you choose two people?
 Then you'll either get two people in favour, which is a proportion of 100%, or two people not in favour, which is a proportion of 0%, or one of each, which is a proportion of 50%.
 Here are the possibilities in a table:

 ```
 Person1       Person2       Proportion